johnwbyrd/pennyworth/doc/architecture.md

 ## Optional Extensions
 - **MCP Protocol Support**: If required, a thin Lambda or container can be added to handle MCP endpoints and route to LiteLLM or directly to LLMs. **(Note: MCP support is now a near-term requirement, not just optional.)**
-- **Custom Usage Tracking**: Use DynamoDB or CloudWatch for per-user/model usage and cost tracking.
+- **Custom Usage Tracking**: Use CloudWatch or other stores for per-user/model usage and cost tracking.
-- **API Key Management**: Use DynamoDB for custom API key storage, or rely on LiteLLM's built-in support.
+- **API Key Management**: Use Cognito custom attributes for API key storage, or rely on LiteLLM's built-in support (not recommended).

 ---

 This architecture is designed to be robust, cost-effective, and easy to maintain, while supporting advanced use cases for developer productivity tools.

-**A Python CLI tool is used for API key creation, auditing, and revocation, and only hashes are ever stored.**
+**A Python CLI tool is used for API key creation, auditing, and revocation, and only shows the key once at creation.
+All key management is performed via REST API endpoints.**